 Planning infrastructure and transport upgrades

 Preparation begins with improvements to Miami’s core infrastructure.
 City leaders are investing in public transportation expansion, updating airport facilities, and ensuring that clear signage will guide visitors efficiently through the city.
-To further support smooth logistics, Miami is working closely with state and neighboring municipalities to harmonize traffic flow and safety measures.
+To further support smooth logistics, Miami is working closely with state and neighbouring municipalities to harmonise traffic flow and safety measures—key parts of the city’s approach as Miami prepares for hosting the FIFA World Cup.

-Miami International Airport, among the busiest in the country, is being equipped to handle an unprecedented surge in travelers during the games, aiming for rapid, smooth arrivals and departures.
+Miami International Airport, among the busiest in the country, is being equipped to handle an unprecedented surge in travellers during the games, aiming for rapid, smooth arrivals and departures as the city readies itself to host the FIFA World Cup.

 Security is central to the city’s World Cup strategy.
 Law enforcement agencies are collaborating with federal partners to outline strict security protocols, especially around stadiums, hotels, and major transportation hubs.
-In addition to ramped-up surveillance, staff are undergoing specialized training to manage large crowds and international guests.
+In addition to ramped-up surveillance, staff are undergoing specialised training to manage large crowds and international guests, all in service of how Miami is preparing to host the FIFA World Cup safely and efficiently.

-The city is also involving local organizations and private companies, creating networks for rapid information sharing and emergency response planning throughout the duration of the event.
+The city is also involving local organisations and private companies, creating networks for rapid information sharing and emergency response planning throughout the duration of the event.
+This networked approach is another example of how Miami is preparing to host the FIFA World Cup to the highest standards.

 We recommend that you see: How tariffs and trade policies reshape industrial warehouse demand in the U.S.